0xb0b1/0xb0b1/README.md

 ## ➤ Hi there 👋, I'm Paulo

-Front-End Developer | Software engineer
+Front-End Developer | Self-Taught Programmer

 ## ➤ About me